Looking for an apartment, hostel or hotel in the foothills of the snowy mountains? We've know a few of the best places to stay.

 If you have the ability to drive, there’s only one place to be, and that’s Wildbrumby Cafe Restaurant, halfway between Jindabyne and Thredbo.
 It might call itself a ‘cafe’ and ‘restaurant’ but it moonlights as a schnapps distillery, and serves its own brand of schnapps.
 Your tipple has been ordered.
 (Corner of Wollondibby Rd and the Alpine Way)

-So you’ve come to Jindabyne seeking some entertainment and fun.
-That sounds about right.
-When the skiing and boarding is done and dusted, there’s still plenty of festivities to keep you amused.
+When the skiing and boarding is done and dusted, there’s still plenty going on in Jindabyne to keep you amused.

 During winter the Snowy Ride motors its way in.
 The annual motorcycle event packs at punch at the end of the season to raise awareness and funds for Childhood Cancer Research.
-Get behind the gang on 5 November 2016.
+The gang rolls in this year on 3 November 2018.

 Jindabyne doesn’t shut down for summer, either.
 When the weather warms up, there’s surprisingly a lot to do in this beautiful valley, including trout fishing, water sports, horseback riding, the famous Snowy Mountains Muster and wine tastings.
 Fall in love with Jindabyne this winter, return during summer.
 Nothing wrong with that.
 Nothing wrong, at all.